-The university’s comprehensive curriculum serves more than 11,000 undergraduates and graduates from almost every county in Georgia, 45 states, two U.S. territories and more than 60 countries.
+The university’s comprehensive curriculum serves more than 11,200 undergraduate and graduate students from almost every county in Georgia, all 50 states, the District of Columbia, three U.S. territories, and more than 60 countries.

 Georgians comprise 74.5 percent of total enrollment, while other U.S. states account for 23.8, and international students another 1.7 percent.

 While VSU’s enrollment continues to rise, class sizes remain small with a teacher/student ratio of 1:20.